Cheapest 1998 Chevrolet Cavalier Insurance Rates in 2023

 Medical payments and Personal Injury Protection insurance kick in for short-term medical expenses like ambulance fees, prosthetic devices and chiropractic care.
-They can be used to fill the gap from your health insurance policy or if you do not have health coverage.
+They can be used to fill the gap in your health insurance policy or if you do not have health coverage.
 They cover both the driver and occupants and will also cover any family member struck as a pedestrian.
 PIP coverage is not available in all states and may carry a deductible

 This coverage provides protection from other drivers when they either have no liability insurance or not enough.
 This coverage pays for hospital bills for your injuries and also any damage incurred to your Chevy Cavalier.

 Due to the fact that many drivers carry very low liability coverage limits, their liability coverage can quickly be exhausted.
 This is the reason having UM/UIM coverage is a good idea.
-Normally these limits do not exceed the liability coverage limits.
+Normally, these limits do not exceed the liability coverage limits.

 Collision insurance covers claims like backing into a parked car, rolling your car, damaging your car on a curb and driving through your garage door.
-Paying for collision coverage can be pricey, so consider dropping it from vehicles that are 8 years or older.
+Paying for collision coverage can be pricey, so consider dropping it for vehicles that are 8 years or older.
 You can also raise the deductible to bring the cost down.